 A live bootleg CD of the concert was released by Saffron Records.
 The double CD, Cheap Popcorn – Leather and Lace included the following tracks:

 Note: Nowhere To Hide = The Look Of Love.

 On August 13 1987, Madonna appeared on the cover of Sky magazine.

 On July 18 1987, Madonna appeared on the cover of the Dutch youth entertainment magazine called, Hitkrant.

 On July 6 1987, Madonna performed the first of two sold-out Who’s That Girl concerts at the Montreal Forum.
 Madonna performed in front of 32,985 fans during the two dates (July 6 and 7).

-On July 24 1987, Madonna performed her Who’s That Girl World Tour at the Astrodome in Houston, in front of 40,000 fans.
+On July 4 1987, Madonna performed her Who’s That Girl show to a sold out crowd of 50,000 fans at the CNE Stadium in Toronto, Ontario.